muaviyaijaz/Sports-Management-System/README.md

 Fill the required fields accordingly.

    1.If you've logged in as a user, you can view points table,fixtures,teams,top scorers,certificate,match summary and can do payment(in pay later option case)

    2.If you've logged in as an organizer, you can do all of user things above except view certificate and can add,update match,create summary.

    3.If you've logged in as an admin, you can do all of above things + see personal info of teams and organizers,update points table.

    a)Create summary.
        Enter details of match and then save button.

    b)View fixtures.
        Fixtures will be generated.

    c)Update PointsTable
-                        points table will be updated acc to summary.
+       Points table will be updated acc to summary.

    d)view player certificate
-                         certificate generated
+       Certificate generated

    e)user profile
-                        user can see his personal info
+       User can see his personal info

    f)add match
-                        can add fixtures by writing date and selecting venue,time.
+       Can add fixtures by writing date and selecting venue,time.

    g)view teams data
-                        can see teams info and their players stats.
+       Can see teams info and their players stats.

    h)send notification
-                        admin can send notification via email/sms to users(organizers or users), receive func not proposed but data getting stored in db of the notifications admin has sent.
+       Admin can send notification via email/sms to users(organizers or users), receive func not proposed but data getting stored in db of the notifications admin has sent.

    i)allocating official
-                         we could allocate official in add match dialog
+       We could allocate official in add match dialog

 Once you've done all of the things, you can LOGOUT too .